 Further, the absence of accurate time-and-wages records prevented the FWO from completing a full audit to determine whether employees at Caltex Five Dock had been paid their full lawful entitlements.

-If found guilty, Mr Dagher faces maximum penalties of up to $3,600 per contravention, while his business faces penalties of up to $18,000 for every breach.
+If found guilty, Mr Dagher will face maximum penalties of up to $3,600 per contravention, while his business will face penalties of up to $18,000 for every breach.

 By Adam Zuchetti